NSF & Congress

 Science and Engineering Indicators 2014

-This report focuses on financial managmenet and accountability.
-It includes the results of NSF's annual financial statement audit, managements's assurance statement, the NSF Inspector General's (IG) memorandum on the agency's FY 2014 management challenges, as well as management's report on the progress made on the management challenges identified by the IG for FY 2013.
-The report also includes a summary of NSF's key performance metrics.
+The Agency Financial Report (AFR) focuses on financial management and accountability.
+It includes the results of NSF's annual financial statement audit, management's assurance statement, the NSF Inspector General's (IG) memorandum on the agency's FY 2016 management challenges, as well as management's report on the progress made on the management challenges identified by the IG for FY 2015.
+The AFR also includes a brief discussion of the agency' performance management framework.

 - NSF Office of Inspector General Reports

-NSF’s Ofice of the Inspector General produces a number of reports including the Semiannual Report to Congress.
+NSF’s Ofice of Inspector General produces a number of reports including the Semiannual Report to Congress.

 - Successful K-12 Education